 The movie box office landscape changed during the summer of 1975.
-That’s when a shark invaded the waters of the New England coastal community of Amity Island and killed several people, causing mass chaos along its vicious path of destruction.
+That’s when a shark invaded the waters of the New England coastal community of Amity Island and killed several people, and caused mass chaos along its vicious path of destruction.
 The shark’s name was Bruce, and the film that changed it all was “Jaws.”

 Jaws was more than a “monster in the house” film (see Blake Snyder), it was a cultural phenomenon based on a number one best selling novel by Peter Benchley.
 It was the first film to engage in nationwide massive theatrical distribution and full-scale marketing.
 In a three-day period in June (18th -20th), a substantial media buy of network television ads were purchased on primetime major networks (this had never been done before at this scale).
 Twenty-five spots per night were utilized to entice audiences to see a face of horror and suspense that had never before been witnessed on the screen.
 The promise of “Jaws” was to engage audiences into something that would change their lives.

 The film initially opened on June 20, 1975 in 464 theatres and expanded to 675 by July 25 (the largest ever at that time).
 It grossed $7 million on opening weekend and held the number one slot at the box office for six consecutive weeks.
 “Jaws” became the first film to earn more than $100 million during the theatrical run, and it became the benchmark for those that followed.
 It would eventually go on to gross over $470 million worldwide (more than $1.2 billion in 2018 numbers).
 Today, films can make over $100 million in a day or two and are distributed as wide as 4,000 theatres on opening weekend, but “Jaws” was the vehicle that established the foundation.